uvastatlab/git_guide/README.md

 ### Merging branches at the remote

 Prepare to merge branches at the remote by pushing a branch and then opening a pull request.
-The workflow might look like:
+The workflow will generally look like:

 `git checkout -b new_branch`
 _add files, make changes, etc._